Planet of the Apes (video game): PC and PlayStation version

 In 1998, 20th Century Fox greenlit the most recent of several attempts at a Planet of the Apes film remake, to be produced by James Cameron.
 The company's video game division Fox Interactive had already started to develop a video game tie-in the previous year.
 Cameron dropped out and the film project went on hold, but confident a remake would progress sooner or later, Fox proceeded with the video game.
 It was the first ever Planet of the Apes video game; Fox had attempted a game for the Atari 2600, but abandoned it amid the video game crash of 1983 (new designers completed and released this game as Revenge of the Apes in 2003).
 Fox Interactive contracted French video game developer Visiware to design the Planet of the Apes game.
 With the film in limbo, the creators developed a new story inspired by Pierre Boulle's original novel Planet of the Apes and the 1968 film version.
 The designers felt an action-adventure game would best suit the material and available technology.
 They developed the game for PC, PlayStation, and Sega Dreamcast, though they scrapped the Dreamcast version when Sega discontinued the console.
 Rather than publish the game themselves, Fox Interactive opted to co-publish with a third party.
 This move, which industry professionals took as a sign that Fox Interactive was in decline, resulted in major production delays.

 The game was officially announced at the Electronic Entertainment Expo 1999.
 The film project subsequently went forward under director Tim Burton; the film, released as Planet of the Apes in 2001, had a substantially different premise and story than the video game.
 Fox launched a major marketing campaign for the game in 2000, but release was delayed into 2001.
 Despite the long development, the game missed the July 27, 2001 debut of Tim Burton's film, though Fox Interactive stated that they hoped it would reduce confusion among consumers expecting a straightforward tie-in.
 On September 6, 2001, Fox Interactive announced a new co-publishing partnership for all its titles with Ubisoft, enabling them to finally release Planet of the Apes.
-The PC version appeared in stores on September 20, 2001; the PlayStation version was finally released on August 22, 2002.
+The PC version appeared in North American stores on September 20, 2001, and was released in France, the United Kingdom, and Australia on October 4, October 5, and October 25, respectively.
+A port for PlayStation was released the following year in the United Kingdom on June 28, 2002, and in North America on August 21, 2002.